AgentLito/MechaCar_Statistical_Analysis/README.md

 To test the hypotheses, ANOVA test comes in the picture.
 It also known as Analysis of Variance.
 ANOVA is used to test the means of a single dependent variable across a single independent variable with multiple groups.
 Here we would use an ANOVA test to complete this analysis for both types of fuel efficiencies.
-Also, we can use the ggplot2 library to show the potential spread between different cars using a boxplot.
+We also can use the ggplot2 library to show the potential spread between different cars using a boxplot.
 What data is needed to run the statistical test?

 To run this statistical test, we need the data from: